zaorsha/dander/README.md

 ##### Version 0.1
 #### Bug Fixes
 2. Route colour only changes after first distance addition (Fix: route is being coloured from the start, so green is overlapping green)
+1. The maths of adding distance only works the first 2 times.
+Subsequent additions work unexpectedly.
+3. Only the initial distance added is committed to the db